 There was a lot of fightback campaigns going on at this time – the Latchmere Baths, the Nightingale Nursery, The Winstanley Junior Library and later the Battersea Arts Centre.

 1982.
 In ’82 there was a Battersea Labour Party selection for a parliamentary candidate for Battersea North.
 Although the two Battersea seats were due to be amalgamated in 1983 someone pushed for a selection to replace Douglas Jay who would be retiring.
 Alf Dubbs was the MP for Battersea South and would be the main contender for the seat.
 I decided to to put myself forward for the selection on the basis that we should have some women contestants.
 It was a strange experience for me, especially as the first branch to go through the process was my own St. John.
 I was not prepared for the surreality of pretending to people who knew me to have a passionate ambition to become an MP when they knew I was just entering the fray in the interest of equality, democracy and a little mischief.
 It was embarrassing!
 I was more prepared for the Shaftesbury selection.
-It was inteseting to see who were contenders.
-Frances Morrell, Diane Abbot, Martin Linton, Tony Belton, Tony Banks and Russell Proffitt who was a black educationalist who was actually selected.
+It was interesting to see who were contenders and we waited across the road in the Battwrsea arts Centre cafe where I remember having a chat with Diane abbottt.
+There was Frances Morrell, Martin Linton, Tony Belton, Tony Banks and Russell Proffitt who was a black educationalist who was actually selected.
 Russell became the labour parliamentary candidate attending meetings/ events.
 I felt, all along, that this was blatant tokenism.
 However, when the selection for MP for the new Battersea constituency was being held there was some panic among members who now realised the vote could be much more split and so there was great lobbying and voting to ensure that Alf got selected.
 The voting was overwhelming in favour of Alf and it must have is seemed like two-faced hypocrisy to Russell.
 That’s politics.
 I became convenor of the constituency Women’s Section till they got rid of us because we were too radical for them!

 NIGHTINGALE NURSERY PROTEST 1980.